xXxChaosx/Drawing-program-on-python/README.md

 ## Instructions for use:
 Run the program: Go to the program folder and double-click the drawing_program.py file.
+In order to run, you need to download all files and folders except README and requirements.

 Select a tool: Click on the button with the corresponding tool on the menu bar.